Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Also impressive is its shutter speed that ranges from 1/4000 of a second, all the way down to 30 seconds just like the Canon EOS Rebel T6i DSLR so that you can capture almost any subject.
+Also impressive is its shutter speed, which ranges from 1/4000 of a second, all the way down to 30 seconds just like the Canon EOS Rebel T6i DSLR so that you can capture almost any subject.
 For optimum shots, the D5200 is also equipped with a metering sensor that measures the brightness of the subject so that elements such as exposure and shutter speed can be well adjusted.

 If you’ve used a lot of Nikon cameras in the past, then you know that most elements stay the same with every successive release, with only a few subtle design changes that make the difference.
-In this case, the D5200 is available in either black or red colors, while its predecessor, the Nikon 5100 as well as the NIkon D3300 DSLR is only available in black.
+In this case, the D5200 is available in either black or red colors, while its predecessor, the Nikon 5100 as well as the Nikon D3300 DSLR is only available in black.
 Also, the camera body of the D5200 doesn’t include an autofocus motor built-in, and this makes it a bit lighter than most at about 1.22 pounds.
 Settings on the D5200 are also easy to negotiate, with easily accessible controls such as the info button that lets you adjust the camera’s white balance, and the mode dial which lets you select which exposure setting to use.
 Lastly, like most Nikon DSLRs, the D5200 also comes with a live view mode that moves the image from the viewfinder to the monitor, giving users a larger field of view.

-Its 24 Megapixel APS C sized CMOS sensor is better than the 20.1 Megapixel that you get with the Pentax K-S2, and allows you to shoot a maximum resolution of up to 6000 x 4000 pixels.
-The D5200 also features a 39 point AF system that is great for a wide area coverage, and includes AF-area modes such as Single-point AF, 9-, 21- or 39-point dynamic-area AF, 3D-tracking and auto-area AF.
+Its 24 Megapixel APS C-sized CMOS sensor is better than the 20.1 Megapixel that you get with the Pentax K-S2, and allows you to shoot a maximum resolution of up to 6000 x 4000 pixels.
+The D5200 also features a 39-point AF system that is great for wide area coverage, and includes AF-area modes such as Single-point AF, 9-, 21- or 39-point dynamic-area AF, 3D-tracking, and auto-area AF.

 The D5200 is an affordable DSLR camera that you can have fun with, and a decent one to pick for your family photos and vacations.
-As it has been in the market for close to 7 years now, the camera is affordable priced, and will not leave a huge hole in your wallet.
+As it has been in the market for close to 7 years now, the camera is affordably priced, and will not leave a huge hole in your wallet.